James Max: The Apprentice

 Max was a semi-finalist in the first series of reality TV show The Apprentice.
-Screened on BBC2 in 2005, contestants competed for a £100,000-a-year job as "apprentice" to British business magnate Lord Alan Sugar.
+Screened on BBC Two in 2005, contestants competed for a £100,000-a-year job as "apprentice" to British business magnate Lord Alan Sugar.
 He was a project manager three times during the show.
 He was on the winning team in eight out of a possible ten tasks (a feat since matched by Lucinda Ledgerwood).
 This included being on the winning team for six tasks in a row, making him the record holder for the highest number of successive wins on the programme until Series 7, when Helen Milligan exceeded this number.
 He was "fired" by Sugar in the interview round (episode 11).
-It is worth noting that the job he had left before appearing on the Apprentice had a higher salary than the eventual top prize offered on the show.
 In his autobiography, Lord Sugar states he fired Max from "The Apprentice" as he felt he was using the show as a route into a media career.
 Max has, however, stated publicly that this was never his intention.